CharithDombawala/ranger_mini_v2_ros2/ReadMe.md

         The function ensures that the vehicle's wheels are steered and driven according to the current command twist inputs while respecting physical and kinematic constraints, thus providing a comprehensive control mechanism for a four-wheel steering system.

-  -  **odometry.cpp** - Source file for the odometry class, implementing the methods for calculating and updating the robot's odometry information.
-(TODO)
+  -  **odometry.cpp** -  This source file contains the implementation of the odometry class, which includes methods for calculating and updating the robot's odometry information.
+(TODO - update the implementation to reflect the recent changes in the controller).

+      The UpdateOdometry function in [ranger_messenger.cpp](https://github.com/westonrobot/ranger_ros2/blob/master/ranger_base/src/ranger_messenger.cpp) was used as a reference.

   -  **speed_limiter.cpp** - Source file for the speed limiter class, implementing the logic to enforce speed limits.